Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Experiments

 \subsection{Application: Uncertainty Decomposition}

-By explicitly modeling sources of epistemic uncertainty, $W$, and aleatoric noise, $z$ and $\epsilon$, the BNN+LV model is able to decompose the uncertainty in its posterior predictive distribution.
-This decomposition can improve performance on down-stream tasks that rely on exploiting uncertainty in data.
+By explicitly modeling sources of epistemic uncertainty, $W$, and aleatoric noise, $z$ and $\epsilon$, the BNN+LV model can decompose the uncertainty in its posterior predictive distribution.
+This decomposition can improve performance on downstream tasks that rely on exploiting uncertainty in data.
 For example, \cite{depeweg2018decomposition} shows that accurate decomposition improves active-learning with BNN+LV in the presence of complex noise; the authors also formulate a new `risk-sensitive criterion' for safe model-based RL based on the decomposition of predictive uncertainties in BNN+LV.

 Following \cite{depeweg2018decomposition}, we quantify the uncertainty in the posterior predictive using entropy (see Equations \ref{eq:aleatoric} and \ref{eq:epistemic}).
-Using Hamiltonian Monte Carlo (HMC) \citep{neal2011mcmc} as the ``gold-standard'' approximation of the true posterior, we compare the uncertainty decomposition learned by BNN+LV and NCAI with that learned by HMC.
+Using Hamiltonian Monte Carlo (HMC) \citep{Neal2012} as the ``gold-standard'' approximation of the true posterior, we compare the uncertainty decomposition learned by BNN+LV and NCAI with that learned by HMC.
 Figure \ref{fig:decomp} shows that like HMC, NCAI has appropriately high total and aleatoric uncertainties at $x$'s for which there is a high variance in $y$, as well as high epistemic uncertainty for $x$'s near the boundary of the data.
-In contrast, BNN+LV trained via BBB does not.
-This is evidence that our method learns a decomposition closer to that given by the ``ground truth'' posterior predictive.
+In contrast, BNN+LV trained via mean-field VI does not.
+This is evidence that our method learns a decomposition closer to that given by the ``ground-truth'' posterior predictive.

-We see that BNN+LV likelihood non-identifiability negatively impacts the accuracy of uncertainty decompositions: BNN+LV trained with Mean Field BBB, while able to reconstruct training data well, produces inaccurate uncertainty decompositions.
-In contrast, NCAI consistently produces aleatoric and epistemic uncertainties that aligns well with those produced by HMC (more details in Appendix \ref{sec:uncertainty}).
+We see that BNN+LV likelihood non-identifiability negatively impacts the accuracy of uncertainty decompositions: BNN+LV trained with mean-field VI, while able to reconstruct training data well, produces inaccurate uncertainty decompositions.
+In contrast, NCAI consistently produces aleatoric and epistemic uncertainties that align well with those produced by HMC (more details in Appendix \ref{sec:uncertainty}).